-For the context of discussion, investing here refers more towards active investing, entrepreneurship, where you take a very active role in your wealth building.
-If you are an passive index investor, do leave a comment if you have any queries.
+For the context of the discussion, investing here refers more towards active investing, entrepreneurship, where you take a very active role in your wealth-building.
+If you are a passive index investor, do leave a comment if you have any queries.

 How most of us build wealth is:

 - You start working, live a very financial prudent life, and focus on channeling a part of the difference between your income and expense into building wealth.
 This is your investment capital

 - You learn about investing, other ways to build wealth, and you deploy and allocate the capital from #1 into it wisely

 A person can be starting his investment journey when he is working, or he could be at the end stage of his work when he is about to retire.

 The level of risk that he can take with his wealth is very different.